Brexit information for EU & EEA and Swiss Nationals

 During the extended period, the UK will remain a member of the EU and UK/EU/EEA/Swiss nationals will have the same rights as they do today.

-After the general election, the Brexit debate will continue in parliament.
-If the new UK Government passes the current withdrawal agreement by the new extended deadline of the 31 January 2020 or before, the UK will begin the process of leaving the EU.
+Following the general election held on 12 December 2019, the Brexit debate will now continue in parliament.
+If the UK Government passes the current withdrawal agreement by the new extended deadline of the 31 January 2020 or before, the UK will begin the process of leaving the EU.

 Under the present withdrawal agreement, there is an implementation or transitional period which currently continues until 31 December 2020.
 During the transitional period, EU, EEA and Swiss students and eligible family members will be able to enter, or remain in, the UK on the same basis as they can now.